Sustainable Development Goals

 In New Zealand

-The private sector and civil society can also help reach the goals.
-Already a number of NGOs and businesses are considering how their work helps, and are engaging productively with government agencies.
+The private sector and civil society can also help and are engaging with government agencies on the SDGs.

 Through global policy influence